 My love for horses and all animals began at a young age.
 As an adult, I began riding horses more frequently, and fell in love with the sport as well as all it taught me.
 Outside of horseback-riding, I love being outdoors more generally, doing things such as backpacking, camping, and hiking.
 I also love taking my dog Sasha on these adventures.

 I specialize in Cognitive Behavioral Therapy and am also fully trained in Dialectical Behavior Therapy.
-I do offer telephone skills coaching for an additional fee.

 I now specialize in treating all forms of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder.
 My subspecialty is working with those with borderline personality disorder who may self-injure or feel suicidal.